 Plateau (mainly in Punjab); the largest plain is the Indus Plain in the east and south-east; the main river system is the Indus and its tributaries.

-Ask the students to read pages 22-25 and name as many physical geographic features as they can.
+Using the Student's book Duration: 35-40 min Ask the students to read pages 22-25 and name as many physical Teacher's Notes geographic features as they can.
 List these on the board.
 They should include mountain, coast, valley, plateau, plain, desert, river, and forest.
 If they do not mention mountain passes, ask what they know about these.
 They will probably have heard of the Khyber Pass and Khunjerab Pass, and possibly others in Pakistan.
 Ask them to discuss mountain passes in small groups for a few minutes and to come up with a definition of a mountain pass.
 Invite each group to give their definition, which should indicate that a mountain pass is a gap of lower land through a mountain range or over a ridge.
 Ask students to identify the locations of the most mountainous parts of Pakistan.
 They can check their answers by looking at a physical map of Pakistan.
 Encourage them to describe the locations of the mountains by referring to the provinces where they are located and using compass directions.
-This is an opportunity to do some revision of compass points and on using the key to a physical elevation.
-Remind them of the meaning of elevation (height above map, where different shades of colour are used to show land

-Ask the students to read the sections of page 78 'What is the land like in Pakistan?' and 'Mountain landscapes' and to look at the map and photos and read the captions.
-They should also read the two 'It's a fact' panels on pages 79-80.
+This is an opportunity to do man whore different shades of colour are used to show land elevation Remind them of the meaning of elevation (height above or below sea level) Ask the students to read the sections of page 78 (What is the land like in Pakistan?' and 'Mountain landscapes' and to look at the map and photos and read the captions.
+They should also read the two 'It's a fact' papels on pages 79-80.
 Ask what they notice about the elevation of mountain passes.
 Ask how mountain passes have influenced transport routes.
 Also discuss how the landscapes of mountains, valleys, rivers, and passes have influenced trade routes and the development of settlements.
 By referring to physical and political maps of Pakistan, they should observe that the routes of roads and railways are planned around valleys and mountain passes.
 Also elicit that most settlements have developed along valleys and passes, especially where two valleys meet, or a pass meets a valley.
 Tell the students that they are going to find out about a town situated in a mountainous region of Pakistan: Skardu, the capital of Gilgit-Baltistan.
 Ask them to find Skardu on the map on page 78.
 This is an opportunity to focus on the effect of landforms on the development of settlements.
 Ask the students to discuss, in groups, why Skardu developed in this location.
 Invite feedback.